tu-dortmund-ls12-rt/SSSEvaluation/progress_drs.md

 - Unlike UUniFast for DRS we introduced 'Granularity' which produces a set number of points in x and y coordinate in the Acceptance ratio vs Execution graph.

+- We created a seperate GUI to perform the DRS tasks as the existing GUI could only perform UUniFast tasks but due to the change in input variables we had to create a seperate GUI to carry out DRS tasks.
+The DRS GUI takes 'Granularity' instead of 'segment' and 'utilization step' in UUniFast.
+Also, the DRS GUI is incapble to run the FRD Segmented and FRD Hybrid algorithms yet.

 Problems we faced and are :